nick31415926/flask-chatgpt/README.md

 ```
 Alternatively, you can manually copy and paste the API key inside the `docker-compose.yml` file.

+Set your IP manually in \static\app.js on line 7:

+const LOCALHOST_IP = "127.0.0.1"; // Adjust based on your network
 ---
 ## 🐳 Running with Docker